 Click on the following link to view requirements needed to return a wrong size or faulty garment: Exchanges & Returns

-Click on the following links to see what and how students can wear: Regulation Hair/Jewellery/Footwear
+Click on the following links to see what and how students can wear: Regulation Hair/Jewellery/Footwear/Make-up

 Please note: The Principal reserves the right to check

 skirts.
 If any student is wearing an extremely short well above the required

 limit (and can’t make it longer because it has been cut off), she will be